josecelano/josecelano/README.md

 ## About Me

-I'm a senior developer with a focus on web development.
-My expertise is in PHP, although I'm starting to enjoy doing things with JavaScript also.
+I'm a senior developer with a focus on backend development.
+My expertise used to be [PHP](https://www.php.net/), although I'm also starting to enjoy doing things with [TypeScript](https://www.typescriptlang.org/) and I'm now working full-time with [Rust](https://www.rust-lang.org/).
 I live in Gran Canaria (Spain) and work remotely.

 GitHub Résumé: https://resume.github.io/?josecelano